-To develop policies and procedures to ensure the proper, prompt and responsive purchase of all supplies, materials, equipment, and services required or used, and to contract for all repairs to property used by the County or employees of the County, and to implement such policies and procedures in the operation of his office.
+To develop policies and procedures to ensure the proper, prompt and responsive purchase of all supplies, materials, equipment, and services required or used, and to contract for all repairs to property used by the County or employees of the County, and to implement such policies and procedures in the operation of his or her office.

-This manual explains the policies and procedures to be followed in the implementation of the duties of the County Purchasing Agent and was approved by the Fort Bend County Commissioners Court on September 13, 1994.
+This manual explains the policies and procedures to be followed in the implementation of the duties of the County Purchasing Agent.